-• For a preinstalled wireless module, this label identifies the actual FCC ID and IC certification number for the wireless module installed by Lenovo.
+• For a factory-preinstalled wireless module, this label identifies the actual FCC ID and IC certification number for the wireless module installed by Lenovo.

-Note: Do not remove or replace a preinstalled wireless module by yourself.
+Note: Do not remove or replace a factory-preinstalled wireless module by yourself.
 For replacement, you must contact the Lenovo service first.
 Lenovo is not responsible for any damage caused by unauthorized replacement.

-• For a user-installable wireless WAN module, this label directs you to consult this user guide for the actual FCC ID and IC certification number.
+• For a user-installable wireless-WAN module, this label directs you to consult this user guide for the actual FCC ID and IC certification number.

-The FCC ID and IC Certification number label is affixed to the wireless WAN module I (available on some models) installed in the computer.
+The FCC ID and IC Certification number label is affixed to the wireless-WAN module 1 (available on some models) installed in the computer.
+To view the FCC ID and IC certification number, you must remove the computer base cover assembly.
+For instructions, see "Replacing the wireless-WAN card" on page 93.

-Note: For the user-installable wireless module, ensure that you use only a Lenovo-authorized wireless module for the computer.
+Note: For the user-installable wireless module, ensure that you use only a Lenovo-authorized wireless module specifically tested for the computer model.
 Otherwise, an error message will be displayed and the computer will beep when you turn on the computer.